 DENKMAL

 ABSTRACTOnce, art and technology were lovers as poiesis and techne.
 In their creative union, poiesis — the process of bringing being and truth into existence — and techne — the revealing of the essence of things and the knowledge and craft of making — seamlessly intertwined, blending the artistic ideal with the purpose of the object.
 However, over time, this relationship unraveled.
 As techne increasingly rationalised, the once balanced partnership shifted, leading to the current dominance of modern technology, science and the marginalisation of art.
-This rise of technology, fuelled by the exploitation and distribution of all available resources, gave birth to capitalism.
-Rationalisation, oh the irony, has caused a tremendous chaos.
-It has led to a systemic collapse of the coherence between the psyche, the social, and the environment, paving the way for monotony and violence to infiltrate every aspect of life in a cascade of crises and catastrophes.Technotlogy emerges as a transformative paradigm, redefining the relationship between art, life, and technology.
-Technotlogy can be best understood as a freedom-practice bridging two extensions: the reintroduction of Joseph Beuys' concept of Erweiterte Kunst, Extended Art, which embodies a pan-ecological practice, and its counterpart, a new expanded understanding of technology; Extended Technology.
-In Technotlogy poiesis and techne are revitalised by adding insights from various disciplines as philosophy, biosemiotics and others.Unsurprisingly the architecture of Technotlogy consists of an operating system, an OS constructed out of various socio-political and philosophical insights and Apps – applications that are artistic-political projects.
-This dynamic framework is Open, is inherently relational, ethical-aesthetic, political, anti-fascist and collaborative, offering a radical approach to personal and collective agency.Like to collaborate or contact?
-Click here.
+This rise of technology, fuelled by the exploitation and distribution of all available resources and energies gave birth to capitalism.
+Rationality, science and hierarchies, at the expense of creativity, coherence and thought, caused a tremendous chaos.
+It has led us into a systemic collapse of the coherence between the psyche, the social, and the environment, paving the way for monotony and violence to infiltrate every aspect of life in a cascade of crises and catastrophes.Technotlogy emerges as a transformative paradigm, redefining the relationship between life, milieu and time, and art and technology.
+Technotlogy can be best understood as a freedom-practice bridging two extensions: the reintroduction of Joseph Beuys' concept of Erweiterte Kunst, Expanded Art, which embodies a pan-ecological and political practice, and its counterpart, a new expanded understanding of technology; Expanded Technology.
+This Expanded Technotlogy builds upon the continental philosophies of time and technology and how technology has manipulated the temporalities of the psyche, the social and our understanding of being in milieu.
+Technotlogy is developing an advanced theory of time – The AND of Time – and adds a radical speculative concept of causation – Causa Futura – for a new understanding of the temporal dynamics causing the predicament.Similar to technology platforms, the architecture of Technotlogy consists of an operating system (OS) built upon diverse theoretical and philosophical kernels, and Apps – artistic, political, and ethical projects.
+This architecture sustains multiple temporalities, ensuring the exchange of longevity (OS) and actuality (Apps).The Technology Apps form their own cosmology, where local and advanced concepts coexist: a municipality and a city, a political movement, a version of a person, a small forest, a game, a color, or an interpretation of history.
+They are artworks but also organizations, bodies, compositions, sketches, and form experiments.
+Most apps have their own website as if they descended into existence in isolation.
+The Apps span and connect different domains, and each App invites participation, contribution, and taking control.Technotlogy as a dynamic framework is Open, is inherently relational, ethical-aesthetic, personal, political, antifascist and collaborative, offering a radical approach to support the increase of singular and collective agency.

 Technotlogy